50L1D/odin-recipes/README.md

 # odin-recipes
-HTML made for training HTML skills and using GIT.
+HTML made for training HTML skills and using GIT

 Used VSCode, Ubuntu terminal.